KatynaSada/SparseGO/README.md

 ## Training

+The code used to train the model (<a href="https://github.com/KatynaSada/SparseGO_code/blob/main/code/train_gpu_wb.py">_code/train_gpu_wb.py_<a>) also uses the top-performing model to predict using the test data.
+Three files containing train, validation, and test data (cell line-drug pairs-AUC) must be provided.

 ### Parameters for training

 There are a few optional parameters that you can provide in addition to the input files: